dvla/government-gateway-stub/README.md

 # Government Gateway Stub
-A simple OpenID Connect identity provider with stubbed login (i.e. accepts all logins).
-Based on the great NodeJS module oidc-provider.
+A simple OpenID Connect identity provider with signup and login.
+Based on the NodeJS module oidc-provider.
 The CODE returned from the provider mimics the CODE from Government Gateway, with the obvious exception of the signing key and issuer values.

-Please note that this should only be used in test or local environments as the keys used to sign the token are readily available here in the source code.
+### Default User Accounts
+government id: 123123123, password: "test" should return => "Bob Jones", "bob.jones@gmail.com"

 ## Usage
 `docker-compose build`